truszko1/truszko1.github.io/_posts/2022-12-17-what-can-developers-do-to-speed-up-a-slow-website.markdown

 Once you've identified the problem, the next step is to check the server.

-Overloaded server: If the server is receiving too many requests at once, it may not be able to handle them all in a timely manner.
+If the server is receiving too many requests at once, it may not be able to handle them all in a timely manner.
 Poorly optimized database: If the database is poorly optimized, it may take longer to retrieve data from it.
 Slow code: If the code that powers the website is poorly written or inefficient, it may take longer to execute.
 To check the server, you can use tools like the Unix command top or htop to see how much CPU and memory the server is using.
 You can also use tools like mysqltuner or mariadbtuner to optimize the database.
 If you find that the server is the problem, you may need to upgrade the hardware or optimize the code to improve performance.